mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 > However, if you decide you want to hide them, you can use the
 > [runtime configuration](concepts.hbs.md#runtime) options in your `tap-values.yaml` file.

+> Note: throughout this doc it will be assumed that node 16 is being used.

 ## Extracting the contents of the configurator image

 Find the location of the configurator image by querying your TAP cluster